 ESPN Plus is easily one of the best sports streaming services and even offers a free trial.
 Even better, ESPN Plus is owned by Disney, and so there’s a great Disney Plus-Hulu-ESPN Plus bundle, which costs $12.99 a month.
 This gives you access to ESPN Plus, as well as all the great content on Disney Plus and Hulu.
 Perfect for families!

 2. MLB.TV – Your source for Major League Baseball

-3. NBA League Pass – The home of the National Basketball Association
+3. NBA Live TV – The home of the National Basketball Association

 4. NHL.tv – Your fix for content from the National Hockey League

-The pro hockey season has started up again and it is currently in the middle of its Stanley Cup Playoffs.
-You can sign up for NHL.TV and watch all the playoff games for this shortened season for just $9.99.
+The 2020 pro hockey season has now ended.
+However, you can sign up for NHL.TV and rewatch all of the regular season and all the playoff and Stanley Cup games for just $9.99.

 5. NFL Game Pass – your doorway to content from the National Football League

-The 2029 NFL pro football season begins on Thursday, September 10.
-The NFL Game Pass will let you replay every game played during the season after the live broadcast ends.
+The 2029 NFL pro football season began on Thursday, September 10.
+The NFL Game Pass lets you replay every game played during the season after the live broadcast ends.
 It will also offer condensed 45-minute versions of those games and lots more.
-It costs $99.99 for a full year, with a seven-day free trial.
+It costs $74.99 for a full year, with a seven-day free trial.
 In order to watch all NFL games live, you will have to sign up for the very expensive NFL Sunday Ticket, which is only available via AT&T’s DirecTV.